-Claim Period 1 - 24 months After 24 months Occupation definition used in Totally Unable to Work definition Own Occupation Any Occupation When the Waiting Period starts before Policy Totally Unable to Work Benefit Payable 1 Benefit Amount anniversary before 60th birthday Partially Unable to Work Benefit payable ^{1,2} Benefit Amount less 75% of Earnings Benefit Amount less 100% of Earnings When the Waiting Period starts after Policy anniversary Totally Unable to Work Benefit payable 1 Benefit Amount 2/3 rd of Benefit Amount before 60th birthday Partially Unable to Work Benefit payable ^{1,2} Benefit Amount less 75% of Earnings when Partially Unable to Work 2/3 rd of Benefit Amount less 100% of Earnings when Partially Unable to Work 1 The amount payable may be redu uced if an offset applies (refer to Se ection 2.6.5 for details).
-2 The amount payable may be sub ject to an adjustment (refer to 'Wh en we will adjust your benefit pa ayments' section below).
+Claim Period 1 - 24 months After 24 months Occupation definition used in Totally Unable to Work definition Own Occupation Any Occupation When the Waiting Period starts before Policy anniversary before 60th birthday Totally Unable to Work Benefit Payable 1 Benefit Amount Partially Unable to Work Benefit payable ^{1, 2} Benefit Amount less 75% of Earnings Benefit Amount less 100% of Earnings When the Waiting Period starts after Policy anniversary before 60th birthday Totally Unable to Work Benefit payable 1 Benefit Amount 2/3 rd of Benefit Amount Partially Unable to Work Benefit payable ^{1, 2} Benefit Amount less 75% of Earnings when Partially Unable to Work 2/3 rd of Benefit Amount less 100% of Earnings when Partially Unable to Work

+1The amount payable may be reduced if an offset applies (refer to Section 2.6.5 for details).

+2The amount payable may be subject to an adjustment (refer to 'When will we adjust your benefit payments?' section below).